 The plaintiffs contracted to purchase a new home built by defendant.
 During construction they became concerned about a noisy floor in one room, and water in the basement.
 They demanded several remedial measures or they would not purchase the home.
 The builder refused, finished the house and obtained a certificate of occupancy, then sold the house to a third party and the plaintiffs sued.

-The Valdosta Law found that the demands for warranties and other remedial measures went beyond the scope of the contract.
+The court found that the demands for warranties and other remedial measures went beyond the scope of the contract.
 Accordingly, the plaintiffs were the ones who breached the contract, and not the defendant.
 Uh, oh! because they could not prove the builder breached the underlying contract, they could also not prove a CUTPA claim.